 Some kinds of Japanese honeybees use this tactic against the Asian Giant Hornet that can't be killed through normal stinging means, due to it being fast enough to kill a bee before getting stung.
 The hornet can't survive said temperature, however, but the bees can, so this tactic is actually a lot more effective and costs the lives of very few bees.

 How do Eucalyptus trees get rid of other plants that grow around them and steal the precious water in the desert ground?
 By emitting vapour of the highly flammable Eucalyptus oil while having very flame resistant wood and their leaves high above the ground.
 Once the vapour ignites, it burns all the small grasses and shrubs while only slightly singing the bark of the trees.
+Unfortunately, it also has the side effect of causing the trees to explode when struck by lightning.

 Rhystysma Acerinum, known commonly as Maple Tar Spot is a fungus that looks like black spots on infected tree leaves.
 Because it spreads on early spring through leaves infected on the previous year, the recommended cure is to gather all infected dead leaves in the fall and burn them.